open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 </html>
 ```

-You will see in the browser that these only affect the DOM outside of our web component, it did not change any styles inside our component.
+Not all CSS properties are encapsulated in this way.
+Inherited properties such as fonts and color do inherit through the shadow root when they are applied to a parent element.

-Not all CSS properties are blocked, inherited CSS properties link fonts do inherit through a shadow root.
-For example we can change the front of our page:
+For example we can change the front of our page and it will affect the text inside our component as well:

 ```html
 <style>